 Each time a human rights defender or journalist is forced to abandon his or her work, a voice is silenced, and a repressive regime wins.
 The Institute’s goal is to make sure these critical voices remain loud and strong.
 The Institute provides them the opportunity to remain in the arena to defend human rights for the long-term.
 The assistance has a tangible impact on lives and advances the causes of liberty and justice.

-Since the program started, the Institute has supported 30 defenders from Afghanistan, Azerbaijan, Bangladesh, Cameroon, Cuba, Democratic Republic of Congo, Egypt, Ethiopia, Honduras, Iran, Kuwait, Nicaragua, Niger, Nigeria, Palestine, Pakistan, Russia, Rwanda, South Sudan, Syria, Tajikistan, Venezuela and Yemen.
+Since the program started, the Institute has supported 88 defenders from Afghanistan, Azerbaijan, Bangladesh, Belarus, Burundi, Cameroon, Chechnya, Cuba, Democratic Republic of Congo, Egypt, Ethiopia, Honduras, India, Iran, Iraq, Jordan, Kashmir, Kazakhstan, Kenya, Kuwait, Libya, Malaysia, Myanmar Nicaragua, Niger, Nigeria, Palestine, Pakistan, The Philippines, Russia, Rwanda, Saudi Arabia, South Sudan, Syria, Tajikistan, Tanzania, Tunisia, Turkiye, Uganda, Ukraine, Venezuela and Yemen.
 The activists come from varying backgrounds – journalists, researchers, bloggers, civic activists, scholars – underscoring the growing repressive nature of governments around the world.
 One activist survived repeated attempts against her life, others were jailed for their activism and all of them left their countries to seek safety and refuge.
 Our support is aimed at helping them re-settle, while remaining engaged in the fight for human rights in their home countries.

 To contact our team at [email protected].